The Catholic Leaders Mission

 Vatican II, 1965, #75.

-Participants will commit to attending two virtual workshop days, during the mornings and afternoons of Saturday, May 29 and Saturday, June 5.
+Participants will commit to attending at least two workshop days.
 Workshop sessions will be a mix of presentations, panel discussions, and participatory exercises touching on a range of spiritual topics and hard skills training (like voter contact, get-out-the-vote, fundraising, media training, and more).
+The 2022 Catholic Leaders Mission will be scheduled later in 2021.
+We will announce specific dates in the coming months.
+Please email Brendan at firstname.lastname@example.org if you would like to receive updates when the 2022 Catholic Leaders Mission is announced

 Fr.
 Deacon Andrew served as Canada’s first Ambassador for Religious Freedom and led the Office of Religious Freedom from 2013 to 2016 in defending and championing religious freedom internationally as a core element of Canada’s foreign policy.
 He simultaneously served as Canada’s Head of Delegation to the International Holocaust Remembrance Alliance -a 31-country body which leads international efforts in Holocaust education, research, and remembrance.